Sunrise from kanchenjunga

 Detailed Itinerary

 The 14-day Kanchenjunga Base Camp Trekking itinerary starts in Kathmandu and ends in Kathmandu.
-People can complete it within 28 days from their arrival to departure dates.
-However, we have updated the walking hours daily, but they may be longer or shorter depending on your walking speed.
+People can complete it within 28 days, from their arrival to their departure.
+We update the walking hours daily, but they may be longer or shorter depending on your walking speed.

 The highest point on the Kanchenjunga trek is 5,388 m above sea level.
-You may not have the necessary equipment to arrange camping gear these days, so quickly get a small tea house and fresh food along the trekking trail.
+You may not have the necessary equipment to arrange camping gear these days, so quickly set up a small tea house and stock it with fresh food along the trekking trail.

 Similarly, the adventure trips to Kanchanjunga from March to May and September to December are the best trekking seasons with fewer people.